© Photo „Nablus at 7am“ by rpb1001 via CC BY-NC 2.0 via Flickr

 They especially found the SDG self-assessment to be a key entry point for understanding the 2030 Agenda and its relevance for urban development in Palestine.
 To tailor the SDG wheel to the Palestinian context and individual needs of each city, the assessment was adjusted and divided into four sectors – infrastructure and environment, society, economics, and governance (have a look at the whole tool here).

-These sectors stem from Palestine’s current local development planning process that encompasses a four-year cycle with five individual steps, from an initial assessment to implementation to evaluation and maintenance.
-After this contextualisation of the self-assessment, each city chose different SDG targets along the four sectors according to their priorities and needs.
+These sectors stem from Palestine’s current local development planning process that encompasses a four-year cycle with four individual steps, from an initial assessment to implementation, evaluation and maintenance.
+After this contextualisation of the self-assessment, each city chose different SDG targets with respect to the four sectors according to their priorities and needs.

 © GIZ Palestine, LGRP